 - Personal hygiene: Players and coaches should all practice proper hygiene (ie: hand washing, hand sanitizing).

 - Stay home if sick: Players and coaches should know the common symptoms of COVID-19 and stay away if displaying symptoms

 - Environmental hygiene: More frequent cleaning of practice facility and training equipment

-- Safe social interactions: Training will be conducted in small cohorts and will be structured to be able to maintain 2m of physical distance.
+- Safe social interactions: Training will be structured to maintain 3m of physical distance.
 Athletes and coaches must remain 3m apart at all times.